How do we know?

 Seeing how few backlinks he has, he looks for YouTube videos about building links and comes across our video:

-At this point, he’s absorbed so much from our content that he decides to sign up for our trial.
+At this point, he’s absorbed so much from our content that he decides to sign up for Ahrefs Webmaster Tools.
 And even though he has never used Ahrefs before, he feels like he knows his way around it reasonably well.

-Impressed with the functionality of our tool during the trial, he signs up for a monthly plan.
+Impressed with the functionality of AWT, he signs up for a monthly plan.

 You can see that in this example, content marketing was crucial in attracting Billy as a customer.
 If we didn’t have content for each stage of the buyer’s journey, he probably wouldn’t have ever signed up.